Adjusting the Sunlight

 Adjust Sunlight dialog

-• Use the Intensity drop-down option or the input field to control how bright the sunlight displays in 3D views.
+• Use the Intensity drop-down option or the input field to control how bright the sunlight displays.

 • Select the Color box to define the color of the light being modeled.
 The color white has the least effect on material colors and textures.